dafiti-group/automation-team-store-challenge/README.md

 ### Description
 The design goal is to have a backend with tools to help deliver an API and a frontend that consumes this API.
+The application creation followed the Application Factory architecture model, where all external libraries used in the project were organized in a specific directory (Extensions) and all internal business rule of the application organized in another directory (Blueprints).

+With this, the base of the application is organized in a single file named app.py.
+It has a main factory that will deliver the application concept, and each line in it will call the initializers of extensions and blueprints.

 ## Requirements
 - Python 3.8.x installed.